-This story originally appeared on the Duke Engage website
+Article by Sarah Rogers, which originally appeared on the Duke Engage website, November, 2022.

 “I was always looking for an opportunity to intern with my own tribal nation and work within my own tribal community,” said Quinn Smith.
 “I really believe the [Brodhead Service Program] is unique, because there’s not a lot of opportunities to be able to choose your own community to work with.”

 The Brodhead Service Program allows undergraduates to design their own internship in collaboration with a community organization.